Factbox: Republican Obamacare plan would repeal Medicaid expansion, taxes

 TAXES

-The Republican bill would abolish most Obamacare taxes, including taxes on medical devices, health insurance premiums, indoor tanning salons, prescription medications and high-cost employer-provided insurance known as "Cadillac" plans.
+The Republican bill would abolish most Obamacare taxes, including taxes on medical devices, health insurance premiums, tanning salons and prescription medications.
+It would also delay a tax on high-cost employer-provided insurance known as "Cadillac" plans until 2025.

 Those taxes paid for Obamacare.
 Republicans have not said how they would pay for the parts of the law they want to keep.